Erudika/para-cli/README.md

     update <file.json|glob> ...
 Updates Para objects with the data from a JSON file (must contain id field) delete [glob] --id 123 ...
-Deletes one or more objects from Para search "query" [--limit --page --sort] Searches the Para index for objects given a query string new-key                                Generates a new secret key and saves it to config.json new-jwt                                Generates a new JWT super token to be used for app authentication new-app <name> --name --shared         Creates a new Para app.
+Deletes one or more objects from Para search "query" [--limit --page --sort] Searches the Para index for objects given a query string app-settings                           Returns all settings for the authenticated app new-key                                Generates a new secret key and saves it to config.json new-jwt                                Generates a new JWT super token to be used for app authentication new-app <name> --name --shared         Creates a new Para app.
 Only works if you have the keys for the "root" app